 LinkedIn is a must for contractors – in fact, creating a profile for yourself should be one of the first tasks you undertake when starting out as a contractor.
 Although LinkedIn has not replaced the standard CV, it must surely only be a matter of time before sites like this become the key platforms for recruiters and clients to interact with would-be applicants.

-Although you’re unlikely to order reams of customised stationery for your business, try to keep your business identity uniform across all your marketing outlets.
-Business cards are worthwhile (try Moo.com for starters), and integrate your company logo onto your letterheads and invoices.
+Although you’re unlikely to order reams of customised stationery for your business, try to keep your business identity uniform across all your marketing media.
+Integrate your company logo into your letterheads and invoices… and even your email signature.

 Of all the products to have benefited from the boom in cloud computing in recent years, online accounting must be one of the most welcome innovations.